emipa606/APetitionForProvisions/README.md

 - The stuff filter should now work
 - Available items should now be more correct based on the factions tech-level
 - Russian translation added, thanks Tkhakiro!
+- Fixed Esc/Enter working as they should in the trade-window
+- Added tooltip on current petitioned caravans

 ![Image](https://i.imgur.com/7Gzt3Rg.png)